 For the Youth!

 Did you know that MBM Camp (Mountain Bike Madness Camp, a youth mountain bike camp) has been running in Yellowknife for over 10 years?
-Just in the last two years they saw over 130 unique sign ups.
+The 2017 season saw over 130 unique sign ups.

 How many sports camps can you think of without a field or facility?